eherra/patientRecordSystem/README.md

 - [x] write symptom stories to their patients
     - [x] edit/delete symptom stories
 - [x] create new prescriptions
+- [x] see a overview table of prescription usage (current/past) from their signed patients
 - [x] determine prescription for patients
     - [x] add prescriptions to patient
     - [x] delete prescriptions from patient